imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.md

 - `access_id` - (String) The Access key ID of AWS secret access key used for authentication
 - `access_key` - (String) The Secret access key used for authentication
+- `amazon_secret` - An `amazon_secret` block as defined below, to integrate the asset with AWS Secrets Manager.
 - `application_id` - (String) This is also referred to as the Client ID and it’s the unique identifier for the registered application being used to execute Python SDK commands against Azure’s API services.
 You can find this number under Azure Active Directory -> App Registrations -> Owned Applications
 - `ca_certs_path` - (String) Certificate authority certificates path; what location should the sysetm look for certificate information from.
 Equivalent to --capath in a curl call
 - `client_secret` - (String) This a string containing a secret used by the application to prove its identity when requesting a token.
 You can get a secret by going to Azure Active Directory -> App Registrations -> Owned Applications, selecting the desired application and then going to Certificates & secrets -> Client secrets -> + New client secret
+- `cyberark_secret` - A `cyberark_secret` block as defined below, to integrate the asset with CyberArk.
 - `directory_id` - (String) This is also referred to as the Tenant ID and is a GUID representing the Active Directory Tenant.
 It can be found in the Azure Active Directory page under the Azure portal
 - `external_id` - (String) External ID to use when assuming a role
+- `hashicorp_secret` - A `hashicorp_secret` block as defined below, to integrate the asset with a HashiCorp Vault.
 - `key_file` - (String) Location on disk on the key to be used for authentication
 - `role_name` - (String) What role is used to get credentials from.
 - `secret_key` - (String) The Secret access key used for authentication